Soft and fluffy blueberry muffins loaded with fresh and plump blueberries, lemon zest and topped with a sugary buttery crumb topping.

 - 1 tbsp white sugar

-- In the bowl of a stand mixer, cream the butter and sugar for 5 minutes until light and fluffy.
+- In the bowl of a stand mixer, mix the butter and sugar until combined, about 2 minutes

 - Add the eggs, one at a time, make sure they are well mixed in after each one.

-- In a separate bowl combine the flour, salt, baking powder and lemon zest.
+- In a separate bowl combine the flour, salt, baking soda, baking powder and lemon zest.

-- To the creamed mixture alternate adding the dry ingredients and milk, do not over mix.
+- To the wet ingredients alternate adding the dry ingredients and the milk, do not over mix.